By Alex Morgan 1 min read

 Examples of Slow Playing in Action

-Imagine you hold pocket aces in a poker game.
+Imagine you hold Pocket Aces in a poker game.
 Pre-Flop, you decide to call rather than raise to keep the pot small.
 When The Flop comes with low or harmless cards, you check or call minimal bets, encouraging opponents to continue betting.
 As the pot grows and community cards do not threaten your hand, you may then make a larger bet or raise, extracting maximum value from opponents who believed they might have the best hand.

 Conclusion